Brenda Goodwin, MD

 Her experience in training there was particularly strong in diabetes, pituitary, thyroid, parathyroid, lipids, and adrenal, also with some training in outpatient reproductive endocrinology and outpatient pediatric endocrinology.
 During that period she was fortunate to be chosen to do some extra experience in the field of osteoporosis and bone metabolism at New York City's Columbia University Hospital under the leadership of Dr. John Bilezikian.
 She enjoyed participating in clinical research investigating hypoglycemia in the lab of Dr. Stephen Davis while at Vanderbilt.

-Dr. Goodwin-Shome loves the clinical practice of endocrinology, but in her spare time she enjoys playing piano and getting out into nature to hike or kayak.
+Dr. Brenda Goodwin loves the clinical practice of endocrinology, but in her spare time she enjoys playing piano and getting out into nature to hike or kayak.